nicolaka/ddc-aws/README.md

 - Confirm your AWS Region that you'd like to launch this stack in ( top right corner)
 - Provide the required parameters ( listed below ) and click **Next**
 - Confirm and Launch.
-- Once all done ( it does take between 20-30 mins), click on outputs tab to see the URLs of UCP/DTR, default username, and password, jumphost info, and S3 bucket name.
+- Once all done ( it does take between 20-30 mins), click on outputs tab to see the URLs of UCP/DTR, default username and password, and jumphost info.

 **Required Paramters**

 - **KeyName**: Name of an existing EC2 KeyPair to enable SSH access to the instances
-- **HostedZone**: Route53 Public HostedZone ID to use. (e.g. Z2FDTNDATAQYW2).
-If you intend to use a Priavte HostedZone, you need to follow [this](https://github.com/nicolaka/ddc-aws/issues/41#issuecomment-229153959) workaround.
-- **UCPFQDN**: FQDN, including subdomain, for UCP (e.g. ucp.example.com).
-Must be subdomain of selected Route53 HostedZone
-- **DTRFQDN**: FQDN, including subdomain, for DTR (e.g. dtr.example.com).
-Must be subdomain of selected Route53 HostedZone
-- **APPFQDN**: FQDN, including subdomain, for the applications' ELB (e.g. *.app.example.com).
-Must be subdomain of selected Route53 HostedZone.
+- **UCPFQDN**: Intended FQDN for UCP used to self-sign a cert with domain name.
 - **UCPControllersInstanceType**: AWS EC2 Instance Type for UCP Controllers only.
 Minimum required is **m3.medium**
 - **DTRInstanceType**: AWS EC2 Instance Type for DTR Replicas Only.
 Minimum required is **m3.medium**
 - **UCPNodesInstanceType**: AWS EC2 Instance Type for UCP nodes